SUSE/zypper-docker/man/zypper-docker-up.1.md

 # DESCRIPTION
 The **update** command updates the given openSUSE/SUSE Linux Enterprise image with all the available updates.
+If there is a zypper-related update, which returns the exit code 103 (ZYPPER_EXIT_INF_RESTART_NEEDED), zypper-docker goes through the update process once again, to install the remaining updates.
 The updated image will have a new name, as provided by the NEW-IMAGE argument.
 Note that both the IMAGE and the NEW\-IMAGE arguments have to follow Docker's naming format.

 To list all the updates available for a given image, use the **list-updates** and the **list-updates-container** commands.
 To show all the images based on